Tornio2/react-test2/README.md

 - 🔍 Search tasks by text
 - 🏷️ Filter by status, priority, category, or archived state
 - 📊 Sort tasks by date, priority, or alphabetically
-- 📈 View detailed statistics and analytics
+- 📈 View statistics and analytics
 - 🌙 Dark mode support
 - 💾 Data persistence with localStorage
 - 📤 Export tasks as JSON or CSV
-- 📥 Import tasks from JSON files
+- 📥 Import tasks from JSON and CSV files
 - 🔔 Smart notifications for user actions
 - ⚙️ Auto-archive completed tasks (optional)